 To enter a local heat, contact your local Rotary club which can be found by using the club finder facility in the top left-hand corner of the Home Page of the Rotary GB&I website www.rotarygbi.org.
-In case of difficulty, contact the Youth Speaks: A Debate team youth-speaks@rotarygbi.org for assistance.
+In case of difficulty, contact the Youth Speaks: A Debate and Rotary Youth Speaks team youth-speaks@rotarygbi.org for assistance.

-Entrant teams are required to complete an entry form listing each member of the team and submit it along with their photographs, to the stage organiser by the time specified.
-Should the team need to change any of its members between stages due to lack availability, then an updated entry form/s and photograph/s need to be submitted to the event organiser prior the start of that round.
+Entrant teams are required to complete an entry form listing each member of the team and submit it, to the stage organiser by the time specified.
+Should the team need to change any of its members between stages due to lack of availability, then an updated entry form/s need to be submitted to the event organiser prior to the start of that round.